Tyler Bexley

 Tyler’s advocacy has achieved successful results for his clients, including significant judgments for plaintiffs, take-nothing verdicts for defendants, winning dispositive motions, and favorable settlements.

-Tyler also has significant experience in bankruptcy, receivership, and fraudulent transfer cases.
-For example, Tyler secured an asset-freezing preliminary injunction in a fraudulent transfer and alter ego case in the United States District Court for the District of Nevada.
-Following the injunction, the defendants asked for the Nevada Supreme Court to address issues of first impression relating to the alter ego doctrine in Nevada.
+In another case involving fraudulent transfer and alter ego claims, Tyler secured an asset-freezing preliminary injunction in the United States District Court for the District of Nevada.
+Following the injunction, the defendants asked for the Nevada Supreme Court to address issues of first impression relating to the alter ego doctrine.
 In 2019, Tyler argued before the Nevada Supreme Court in a certified question proceeding that resulted in a unanimous opinion in favor of his clients.
 Shortly thereafter, Tyler and his team obtained summary judgment of non-dischargeability in a related bankruptcy proceeding.
 As a result of these combined efforts, Tyler’s client reached a favorable settlement.

 • Tyler was lead counsel in a First Amendment case involving the wrongful arrest of a freelance journalist.
 Tyler defeated the defendants’ immunity arguments in the trial court and in the U.S. Court of Appeals for the Fifth Circuit.
 Shortly after the Fifth Circuit rejected the defendants’ arguments, Tyler obtained a substantial settlement for his client.